When do you know if you are ready to. . .

 - When someone has proofread your proposal

-All girls who want to earn their Gold Award are required to attend
+All girls who want to earn their Gold Award are required to take

 Tips and Tricks

-- Complete the Gold Award Proposal (word doc, have someone
+- Complete the Gold Award Proposal word doc you receive from the

 - When completing your final report,